okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/email-magic-links-overview/main/index.md

 </div>

-This same flow also ensures that users do not sign in to applications from non-managed devices.
-For example, should a user start the sign-in process on a company laptop, and then click the magic link from their personal mobile, they will be directed to return to the company laptop and try again.
+This same flow also ensures that users don't sign in to applications from non-managed devices.
+For example, should a user start the sign-in process on a company laptop, and then click the magic link from their personal device, they must return to the company laptop to complete the process.

 ### Pros and Cons

 When evaluating whether to support magic links in addition to OTPs in the email authenticator, you should consider the following:

 * Users get a better sign-in experience from magic links than OTP if they sign in from the same browser on the same device.
-* If users sign in from a different browser or a different device, the process may fall back to using an OTP.
+* If users sign in from a different browser or a different device, the process falls back to using an OTP.
-* An application cannot be accessed by clicking a magic link on a device that does not already have access to that application.
+* An application can only be accessed by clicking a magic link on a device that already has access to that application.
-* Okta provides developer support for both OTP and Magic Links in their Embedded Widget and Identity Engine SDKs.
+* Okta provides developer support for both OTP and Magic Links in their Embedded Sign-In Widget and Identity Engine SDKs.

 ## Integrating Magic Links